Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Route and Code Evidence

 \subsection{Supplementary Case Studies}

-\paragraph{OpenCode on ALFWorld.} A representative positive ALFWorld case follows a three-stage structure: offline expert SFT, online beta-mixed DAgger collection, and aggregated SFT on the resulting data.
+\paragraph{OpenCode on ALFWorld.} A representative positive ALFWorld case follows a three-stage structure: offline expert SFT, online beta-mixed DAgger~\citep{ross2011dagger} collection, and aggregated SFT on the resulting data.
 The run first submits a model below baseline and only later recovers, which makes it a useful example of late route discovery rather than steady incremental improvement.
 We therefore interpret it primarily as route-discovery evidence.
 To make the route auditable without relying on the exact historical workspace artifact, we also retain a cleaned reproduction variant of the same route shape and summarize its key components in Appendix~\ref{app:code_evidence}.

 \paragraph{WebShop collapse.} WebShop illustrates a different failure mode: a run may generate substantial code and still fail to produce useful learning signal.
-In the representative negative case, the training script implements oracle bootstrap trajectories, relaxed DAgger collection, explicit step-level reward shaping, and advantage-weighted behavioral cloning, yet the run still fails to improve over baseline and ultimately terminates with an engine-initialization error on a later submission.
+In the representative negative case, the training script implements oracle bootstrap trajectories, relaxed DAgger collection, explicit step-level reward shaping, and advantage-weighted behavioral cloning, yet the run still fails to improve over baseline and later produces a non-evaluable submission.
 This case supports the distinction between ``code exists'' and ``useful RL training happened.''
 In interactive tasks, reward handling, trajectory quality, and training stability are part of the problem itself rather than secondary implementation details.